blockchain-certificates/cert-issuer/README.md

 The root of the Merkle tree, which is a 256-bit hash, is issued on the Bitcoin blockchain.
 The complete Bitcoin transaction outputs are described in 'Transaction structure'.

-The Blockchain Certificate given to recipient `i` contains a [2017 Merkle Proof Signature Suite](https://w3c-ccg.github.io/lds-merkleproof2017/)-formatted signature, proving that certificate `i` is contained in the Merkle tree.
+The Blockchain Certificate given to recipient `i` contains a [2019 Merkle Proof Signature Suite](https://w3c-ccg.github.io/lds-merkleproof2019/)-formatted proof, proving that certificate `i` is contained in the Merkle tree.

 ![](img/blockchain_certificate_components.png)